gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 .. admonition:: Tasks

     #.
 Rewrite the code above to achieve the same result, but by using a for-loop, **for x in [0, 1, 2]**, to create the 3 cropped images above and display them.
     #.
-Modify the code further to use nested for loops by adding **for y in [0, 1, 2]** to display the cropped image in 9 positions.
+Modify the code further to use nested for-loops by adding **for y in [0, 1, 2]** to display the cropped image in 9 positions.

     .. dropdown::
         :icon: codescan